libmapper/libmapper/doc/how_to_compile_and_run.md

 Problems areas and topics
 -------------------------

-Please remember that libmapper is still in a development and research phase.
+Please remember that libmpr is still in a development and research phase.
 Although it is fairly robust at this point, since it is a distributed, asynchronous system there are many pieces involved, and supporting programs may have their own problems.
-As always, if you find a problem with libmapper or libmapper-enabled programs, please consult the [mailing list][list].
+As always, if you find a problem with libmpr or libmpr-enabled programs, please consult the [mailing list][list].

-Here, we address some common issues that new users encounter with the core libmapper library.
+Here, we address some common issues that new users encounter with the core libmpr library.

 ### Architecture issues